elaforge/karya/doc/derivation.md

 ### note track

-Note tracks look like `>` or `>inst` or `>inst arg1 arg2 ...`.
+Note tracks look like `>` or `>inst` or `>inst arg1 arg2 | blah blah`.
 They are passed as arguments to a `note-track` transformer whose default behaviour is to set the current instrument and possibly attributes, the same as the [default null note call](#call-docs).
 Similar to scales, setting the instrument will bring the instrument's calls into scope, as documented under [instruments](#instruments).
 The `note-track` call will apply a transformer with the same name as the instrument, if it exists.
 You can use this to make an instrument automatically apply a certain variable or postproc.
 You can